WRGG-LP

 WRGG-LP is a full-service and oldies broadcast radio station licensed to Greencastle, Pennsylvania, serving Greencastle, Antrim Township, and southern Franklin County in Pennsylvania.
-WRGG-LP is owned and operated by the Greencastle-Antrim Education Foundation.
+WRGG-LP is owned and operated by WRGG Good Companion Radio.

 History

 The Greencastle-Antrim Education Foundation filed its application for a construction permit with the Federal Communications Commission (FCC), to begin the process of building WRGG-LP, on February 19, 2014.
 A significant grant from The Shockey Family Foundation allowed the station to quickly begin construction.
 A "license to cover" was granted by the FCC on June 7, 2016, allowing WRGG-LP to begin broadcasting.
 The station broadcast for the first time on June 14, 2016.
 Greencastle Mayor Robert E. Eberly was featured on the station's first day of programming, "congratulat[ing] the radio committee and others involved in the station's startup".

 Many aspects of WRGG-LP come from former Greencastle station WKSL, now WQCM.
 The original idea for a community radio station came from the former town radio station WKSL.
 WKSL carried a "good companion" format, which featured Country Music and Christian radio shows.
 The transmitting antenna for WRGG-LP was placed on the former broadcast tower of WKSL.
 Ben Thomas, Sr., the father of WRGG-LP committee member and co-founder Ben Thomas, Jr., founded WKSL in 1969.
 Fellow committee members and co-founders Wade Burkholder, who was one of the original staff members of WKSL, and Dr. C. Gregory Hoover, retired Superintendent of Schools for the Greencastle-Antrim School District, trace their radio roots to WKSL.

+WRGG-LP's license has since been transferred to WRGG Good Companion Radio.